alexandrestein/gotinydb/CHANGLOG.md

 ### Changed

 - The test has been fully remade to get it more relevant: [#7](https://github.com/alexandrestein/gotinydb/issues/7)
 - Make a queue to serialize the write when possible.
-This is related to [#11](https://github.com/alexandrestein/gotinydb/issues/11).
+This is related to [#11](https://github.com/alexandrestein/gotinydb/issues/11)
+- Make a specific index type for unsigned integer values
+- Deletions are serialized as the insertions

 ### Fixes